-Response: [1,2]we appreciate the comment and added these proposed factors to the model.
+Response: Under normal conditions, modal shift is a longer-term process affected by built environment, such as building area, commercial and service establishments, accessibility, and road density [1,2].
+However, COVID19 is a short-term disruption that is driven by the sudden onset of a public health event.
+Our intent is to explain the declines in public transit use during a pandemic; we chose a parsimonious set of covariates that focus directly on this mechanism.

+However, we understand this critique and agree these transit covariates are worth considering.
+We revised our analysis to assess including normal public transit use covariates.
+We describe the results below, our reasoning and modifications to the main text.

-We used population density and employment density (employed civilian population 16 years old and over) of the county-equivalent.
-It turns out the population density and job density are highly correlated with the ratio of working from home, therefore we did not add the two variables to the final model due to multicollinearity.
-It is also very intuitive: the industries that can work from home are naturally rooted in metropolitans, high-tech centers, and university cities, which generally have higher population and employment density.
-In conclusion, population and job density are classic measures relevant to transit usage; however, in terms of the decline of transit demand, the ratio of work for home industries is a more direct measure.
-Moreover, among the three factors, ratio of working from home industries has the highest R-squared.
-Therefore, we chose the ratio of working-from-home industries among the mentioned factors.
-We added the results of the two parameters to the “Results – Base values – Population with non-physical occupations” section.
+We considered population density and employment density (employed civilian population 16 years old and over) at the county-equivalent level.
+However population density and job density are highly correlated with the ratio of working from home, therefore we did not add the two variables to the final model due to multicollinearity.
+Given the focus of our analysis on transit demand decline during a pandemic, we believe the ratio of work for home industries is a more direct measure.
+Moreover, among the three factors, ratio of working from home has the highest R-squared.
+(The revised draft has a new discussion of these covariates, results and our reasoning in the section “Results –> Base values –> Population with non-physical occupations.”)

 We also introduced the Transit Score into the model.
 Transit Score uses an algorithm to summarize transit accessibility and the relative usefulness of transit routes [3].
-The model shows that Transit Score is not significant with the other three factors (p-value = 0.1426).
+The results indicate that Transit Score does not explain the pandemic related decline (p-value = 0.1426).

-We added more references to the section “Data and methods – Logistic function for daily transit demand change – Base value” to moreover justify the section of independent variables.
-Similar to what we argued in the section “Results – Base values - Awareness”, the results show that the usage rate during the pandemic is more relevant to economic and demographic factors such as race, job, and age composition than other built environment factors.
-On the other hand, the status of city facilities and amenities would not change within a short period, therefore it will not be a major factor affecting people’s decision.
-For example, when a work was deciding whether to work from home or stop using transit to the workplace in March, her/his company’s work-from-home decision (employment) and whether she/he has a car (vehicle ownership) are the top two factors to be considered.
-The environment and city facilities could hardly impact the decision; we could also see the regression results support this conclusion.
+We added more references to the section “Data and methods –> Logistic function for daily transit demand change –> Base value” to moreover justify the section of independent variables.
+Our results suggest that the usage rate during the pandemic is more related to economic and demographic factors such as race, job, and age composition than other built environment factors. city facilities and amenities would not change within a short period, therefore it will not be a major factor affecting people’s decision.

-This conclusion also reveals the reason why COVID19’s impact is unique and cannot explained by the conclusions derived from traditional modal shift and transit usage studies: the propulsion of the shift is completely different.
-Traditional shift is generally long-term and largely affected by built environment, such as building area, commercial establishment, service facility, attraction, accessibility, and road density [2,3].
-However, COVID19 is a short-term disruption that is driven by a public health event.
-A sudden disruption’s impact is hardly discussed by former literatures and this paper could be one of the first attempts to solve this issue.
-We also added it to the potential future direction.
+Our results suggest that COVID’s impact is unique and cannot explained directly by covariates explaining public transit use under normal conditions.
+We discuss this as a potential future direction in the conclusion of the revised draft.

 3) Is the simple linear model appropriate to fit the floor value?
 Do the data meet the normality assumption?
 How to handle spatial auto-correlations?
 The authors should address these issues before using an OLS model.